its-id/100x-Cohort-Programs/Week 19/Week 19.2/Redis/README.md

 - The snapshot is taken at regular intervals.
 - The snapshot is stored in the disk as an RDB (Redis Database) file.

+---

 ## Interesting Scenario (Multple Requests to DB):

-- Consider example: two types of user requests are happening to the BE.
+Consider example: two types of user requests are happening to the BE.

 - User Browser.
 - Admin Browser.
 - In the third minute, the admin browser makes a request to the BE to update the data.

-What would you do?
-By first priniciples:
+**Q.** What would you do?
+Answer by first priniciples?

 1. clear redis, put data in postgres.
 2. update data in redis, update data in postgres.
 3. update data in postgres, update data in redis.

-Ans: 1. clear redis, put data in postgres.
+**Ans: 1.** clear redis, put data in postgres.
 Because in other two cases, there is a chance that one of the services goes down.
 This is a major problem than no change in both

+---

 ## Setting up & Running Redis